CentralValleyModeling/wrims-gui/CONTRIBUTING.md

 ### Branching

 - All branches should have a known goal and lifecycle.
-- The branch name should summarize its goal and be appended by:
+- The branch name should summarize its goal and inlcude one of these prefixes:
-    - ```devops/``` - branches with changes that do not actually affect source code
+    - ```devops/``` - branches that change the CI/CD process, and similar activities.
     - ```feature/``` - branches with new features
     - ```bugfix/``` - branches with bug fixes
     - ```docs/``` - for branches only containing documentation addition or edits
 - Branches should be lightweight according to the goal and lifecycle.
 - **Main branch must remain deployable at all times.**
-    - No pull request should be maid to ```main``` with partially completed work (unless coordinated beforehand).
+    - No pull request should be made to `main` with partially completed work (with very limited exceptions which need to be coordinated before opening the pull request).
-    - Deployable means:
+    - "Deployable" means:
         - Developer tested
         - Automated tests are passing
         - Feature complete